dell/terraform-provider-powerstore/docs/resources/snapshotrule.md

 ### Optional

 - `days_of_week` (List of String) The days of the week when the snapshot rule should be applied.
+- `delete_snaps` (Boolean) Specify whether all snapshots previously created by this snapshot rule should also be deleted when this rule is removed.
 - `interval` (String) The interval between snapshots taken by a snapshot rule.
 - `is_read_only` (Boolean) Indicates whether this snapshot rule can be modified.
 - `nas_access_type` (String) The NAS filesystem snapshot access method for snapshot rule.